Tour Length

 1Where should I go in Namibia with kids?

 “There are lots of wonderful places to take your kids in Namibia.
-Don’t miss Etosha National Park for the incredible wildlife: your children may see elephants and lions by day, and black rhinos by night.
+Don’t miss Etosha National Park for the incredible wildlife: your children may see elephants and lions by day, and, if they are lucky, black rhinos by night.
 At Sossusvlei you can all enjoy the childish thrill that comes from climbing high mountains of sand.
 Families also love the shipwrecks of the Skeleton Coast and the seal colony at Cape Cross.
 The rock art of Twyfelfontein and Brandberg is a fabulous way to learn a little history.
-The coastal town of Swakopmund is one of southern Africa’s adventure capitals, with so many activities on offer: you could try anything from sandboarding to horse-riding to go with other desert- and water-based fun.
-Spending time with the Indigenous San people at Tsumkwe or meeting rescued cheetahs, mongoose and monkeys at Harnas Wildlife Foundation’s Guest Farm are also terrific.
+The coastal town of Swakopmund is one of southern Africa’s adventure capitals, with so many activities on offer: you could try anything from sandboarding to horseback riding to go with other desert- and water-based fun.
+Spending time with the indigenous San people at Tsumkwe or meeting rescued cheetahs, mongoose and monkeys at Harnas Wildlife Foundation’s Guest Farm are also terrific.
 These are all great places to plan your trip around.
 When you’re making plans, remember that Namibia is a vast country and the distance between attractions and destinations can be very large indeed.
 If you plan to cover a big area, allow for some rest days in between.”

 2Is it safe to go to Namibia with children?